-As loan underwriter, administrator and servicer, BDE will underwrite applications for grants based on:
+As a Subrecipient and Program Administrator loan underwriter, administrator and servicer, BDE will underwrite evaluate applications for grants based on:

 - CDBG Economic Development underwriting criteria as specified in the CDBG-DR Notice with a focus on demonstrated need, capacity, reasonableness, and intended use of funds. - CDBG-DR and Puerto Rico compliance requirements.